MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 ![]({{ page.root }}/fig/r-markdown/first_report_render.png)

-Amazing!
-We've created a report!
-Let's push this to GitHub to make sure we preserve this document.

-Returning to the command line:

-1. Check the status of our repository with the `git status`.
-This will tell us which files just changed.
-1. Add the new files that we want tracked by git up with `git add <filename(s)>`.
-This adds any file(s) we list to version control.
-1. Commit the file or changes with `git commit -m "<your commit message>"` and add a message with the commit to describe the changes you are committing and it adds them to the git log.
-1. Push those changes from our local computer to our github repo with `git push`.
-This will upload the changes to the git directory on the remote server.
-If you don't remember how to do this, you can review the [git lesson]({{ page.root }}/03-intro-git-github.md).

 It's looking pretty good, but there seem to be a few extra bits that we don't need in the report.
 For example, the report shows that we load the tidyverse package and the accompanying messages.

 ![]({{ page.root }}/fig/r-markdown/tidyverse_messages.png)